-1. How long dooes one have to walk on the frozen river each day?
+1. How long does one have to walk on the frozen river each day?

 Average walking distance is 10- 12 km each day and trekkers make it mostly in 5-7 hours.
 You will definitely enjoy it, don’t be disheartened.
 We try to reach the camp site by the afternoon everyday so that the rest of the day can be enjoyed at leisure.